tomi-cuentitas/AdaptMaxEnt/README.md

 3. **Mean-Field Projections**
    Simplify states $\mathbf{K}$ involving costly $n$-body correlations by projecting them into their $m_0$-body components, with $m_0 \ll n$, yielding more tractable states $\mathbf{K}^{\rm (MF)}$.

-Despite its advantages, restricted Max-Ent has limitations, including high computational cost and potential errors if the fixed basis $B$ fails to account for all statistically relevant observables.
+Despite its advantages, restricted Max-Ent has its limitations, including high computational cost and potential errors if the fixed basis $B$ fails to account for all statistically relevant observables.

 ### Adaptive Max-Ent
 To overcome these challenges, this project introduces **adaptive Max-Ent dynamics**, an autonomous method that updates the geometry (basis and scalar product) and applies mean-field projections during discrete simulation steps.
 This is particularly effective for **geometrically local Hamiltonians**, as their dynamics are constrained by Lieb-Robinson bounds, which restricted Max-Ent respects by design.